swissguesser/leaderboard/impressum.md

 ### 4.5 Questions for the Data Protection Officer

-If you have any questions about data protection, please write to us by twitter Direct Messages or contact the persons responsible for data protection in our organisation via GitHub directly.
+If you have any questions about data protection, please write to us by Twitter Direct Messages <a href="https://twitter.com/swissguesser/">@swissguesser</a> or contact the persons responsible for data protection in our organisation via GitHub directly.

 The data protection officers within the meaning of the data protection laws, in particular the EU General Data Protection Regulation (GDPR), are: